 - European and/or British History (especially Middle Ages)

 - Military History or History of Intelligence Services

 - Cultural History

 And, of course, we want you to be highly qualified to write history.
 You should not be just an amateur historian or someone writing about a subject that you just found interesting.
 You should be a trained historian or journalist.
 You should have a PhD or at least a Masters in an applicable field.
 You are, ideally, previously published and have received good reviews and, even better, good sales.
 You bring to the subject a new perspective or angle that has yet to be explored.
 You have access to primary source materials that have never been seen before.
-The subject of your book has not been, nor will it be, the subject of eight other books this year (Hello!
-Do we have enough books on the 1918 flu?).
+The subject of your book has not been, nor will it be, the subject of eight other books this year.

 But, wait, we’re going to get even more specific here.

 What does “American history and, in particular, 20th century American history” mean?
 For me, that means events or periods in history that are “turning points” for society.
 Does your subject represent one of those?
 Are you a known expert in the area?
 If you can answer yes to these questions, then you likely have something that will interest us.

 Now, on to European and/or British history (especially Middle Ages).
 Again, focusing on “turning points” is good, and being an expert is great.
 But also, exploring a truly “new” fact is best.
 My old history professor once told the story of how he was in a dusty archive in the UK and came across what he believed to be a “new” fact.
 This was incredibly exciting for him, as it is every historian’s dream to find a fact that no one else has found.
 Alas, he subsequently found that someone else had found this fact before him.
 But, if you have found a new fact, or at least a new perspective or approach to an event or persons at this time in history, we’d like to know.